aCertainProgrammer/search_engine_for_champnotes/README.md

 Commands might be case sensitive so be careful about how you input them!
 The default way to type is full lowercase so leave capslock alone and you'll be fine.

+NOTE2: You can input multiple commands if you separate them with a spacebar, for example (from the main menu): search aatrox akali d renekton camille s poppy riven o

 -----------------------